-E. Phases of Management
+- E. Activities by Phase of Emergency Management - 1.
+Mitigation - a.

-1. Mitigation

-- a.
 Conduct hazard awareness programs. - b.
 Develop systems to enhance information dissemination during emergency situations.

 2. Preparedness

 - a.
 Develop and distribute educational materials; conduct public education programs. - b.
 In coordination with the EMC, prepare pre-scripted warning and public instruction messages for known hazards.
 See Appendix 5 to this annex for a list of those messages included in Annex A, Warning. - c.
 Brief local media on local warning systems and coordinate procedures for transmitting emergency information to media. - d.
 Conduct public education on warning systems and the actions that should be taken for various types of warnings. - e.
 Train public information staff. - f.
 Brief local officials and emergency responders on working with the media.
 See Appendix 3. - g.
 Maintain this annex. - h.
 Identify suitable facilities for a Joint Information Center.